nstjlol/background-remover/README.md

 ## Future Plans
 - [ ] Add support for more video output formats.
 - [ ] Add support for other models.
+- [ ] Option to chose replacement color, such as blue, for bluescreening.

 ## License